Developer

 Transformations

-Transformations process the result of the inner sources before it is passed to the dataset or to the next transformation.
+Transformations process the result of the inner sources before it is passed to the or to the next transformation.

 "dataset": {